Kuwait National Assembly no-confidence votes: Health Minister Maasuma Al-Mubarak, August 2007

 On August 25, 2007, Faisal Al-Muslim Al-Otaib and Islamist MP Waleed Al-Tabtabaie submitted to Speaker Jassem Al-Kharafi a motion to grill Health Minister Maasouma Al-Mubarak following the August 23 Jahra Hospital fire which led to the death of two elderly patients.
 However, the minister resigned before she could be grilled.

 The first angle of the grilling accused Dr Maasouma of committing violations in the Foreign Medical Treatment Department and toying with ministerial law 2007/25 issued by the minister after assuming office.
 Indicating according to the law only those patients with diseases for which treatment is not available in Kuwait can be sent for treatment abroad according to the recommendation of a specialized panel of doctors and the physicians in charge of the patient, the MPs said in their grilling motion "as per the law the Health Minister and undersecretaries of health cannot interfere in the decision.
 However, this law was never implemented and was repeatedly violated under the minister's supervision."

 Finance Minister Bader Al-Humaidhi, October 2007

 MP Dhaifallah Bouramya grilled the minister on October 22, 2007.

 Awqaf and Islamic Affairs Minister/Justice Minister Dr. Abdulla Al-Ma’touq, October 2007

 MPs Walid Al-Tabtabaei and Ali Al-Omair submitted their request to grill the minister on October 22, 2007.

 Twelfth National Assembly

-Prime Minister his highness sheikh Nasser mohammed alahmad alsabah, November 2008
+Prime Minister Nasser Al-Mohammed Al-Sabah, November 2008

 MPs Walid Al-Tabtabei, Abdulla Al-Barghash and Mohammed Hayef Al-Mutairi submitted a request on November 18, 2008, to grill the Prime Minister based on overriding security records, absence of the State's prestige, and government confusion in running the affairs of the state and increase in rates of financial and administrative corruption.
 In response, the cabinet resigned in protest.